ARIADNE-Infrastructure/docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 The Getty AAT is hierarchical in structure and when a (single) higher level term is specified in this filter, the search results will also include all the sub-categories.
 So, the general term “weapons” will also include resources with terms such as “knives”, “spears” and “daggers” as these are sub-categories of “weapons”.

-When multiple terms are used as a filter, logical ‘AND’ is applied so only resources matching all the terms will be returned in the search results.
-Hierarchical sub-categories are not used with multiple terms, only the term specified.
-Hence, if a search was made for “Weapons”  and “Warships”, there are no results but if “Cannons (artillery)” is used instead of "Weapons", then there are results as both the exact terms have been used for the matching resources.
+When multiple terms are used within the filter, logical ‘OR’ is applied so resources matching one or more of the terms will be returned in the search results.

 When a set of search results is displayed, the Getty AAT filter will only show the first 20 terms found within the current set of resources, starting with the most numerous matches ordered by size.
 More terms can be displayed by clicking on the “Get 20 more results..” box at the end of the displayed list which extends the list with a scroll bar.
 This can be repeated until all the matching terms may be viewed.